Sunny Deol Approached To Play A Grey Role In Amitabh Bachchan Starrer Aankhen 2

 Sunny Deol has been approached to play a grey role in Amitabh Bachchan starrer Aankhen sequel, filmmaker Anees Bazmee has revealed.
 "We have met a lot of people.
 We are negotiating with actors regarding dates and finance.
 Once things are finalised we will make a formal announcement.
 We did meet Sunny ji, we have known each other for a very long time.
 It is a grey character, it is a very nice role.
 Till the time formalities are not complete we can't say he is doing the film," Bazmee told PTI.

 At the grand launch event of the film in 2016, the makers had announced that Anil Kapoor, Arshad Warsi and Ileana D'Cruz will join megastar Amitabh Bachchan and Arjun Rampal in Aankhen 2.
-The film is now produced by Eros International and Tarun Agarwal.
+The film will be produced by Eros International and Tarun Agarwal.

 The sequel goes on floor sometime this year and Bazmee says the delay is caused because of the then producer Gaurang Doshi.
 The director did not wish to share more details.
 "The delay was because of the producer.
 We will start work this year.
 Bachchan sahab is there in the film.
 It is going to be a multi-starrer so we need to finalise dates of all actors."